komyg/ng-fire-and-forget-polling/article.md

 The full code for this tutorial is available in this [repository](https://github.com/komyg/ng-fire-and-forget-polling).

+You can see the finished version of this tutorial [here](https://komyg.github.io/ng-fire-and-forget-polling/).

 ## Our Goal

 The goal of this tutorial is to setup a fire and forget polling.
 By fire and forget I mean to say that I would like to call the starting action of the polling only once and have the polling go on forever.